Working with ADRs

 Editing ADRs

-ADRs are TOML files — edit them directly or use govctl:
+ADRs are TOML files — edit them directly in your editor or use govctl to get/set fields:

 Status Lifecycle